unknown321/wampy/MAKING_OF_VOLUME_TABLES.md

 After that script applies noise cancel tables, limiter tables, gain, ambgain and idata(?).
 All of those are related to MDR-NW750N, IER-NW500N and `something 31`.
 We don't use those, so let's ignore them.

-Volume table application changes sound significantly, making it at least louder, you can literally hear it while switching from `_cew` table to regular one.
+What are volume tables for?
+They are used by CXD3778GF chip, which is also known as S-Master HX™ amplifier.
+Basically they tell amplifier to amplify volume at X by value Y. Volume table application changes sound significantly, making it at least louder, you can literally hear it while switching from `_cew` table to regular one.
 Could it be the secret empowering people to make those posts about "juice" and "dryness" in their ears?

 It is not, because there is not enough files for all regions: